sitestacker/docs/_articles/install-site-stacker/server-requirements-linux.md

 ## 8. ElasticSearch

-Latest Elasticsearch 1.7.x (Elasticsearch 1.7.6 at the time of this writing).
+Elasticsearch 1.7.x (Elasticsearch 1.7.6 at the time of this writing, but latest 1.7.x is recommended).

 1. Installation: check out the official guide at <https://www.elastic.co/guide/en/elasticsearch/reference/1.7/_installation.html>.
 2. Run as a Service: check out <https://www.elastic.co/guide/en/elasticsearch/reference/1.7/setup-service.html>.